Self-esteem and Childhood Bullying. 4

 Children with special needs face childhood bullying from their peers.
 The children may pick on their special features.
 They may also perceive them as different or weaker.

-Also, they are a target as they standout.
+Also, they are a target as they stand out.
 Their limitations make them easy to pick on by bullies.
 Kids with special needs have a lot to deal with in school systems.
 A special needs teacher should create awareness to ensure everyone supports them.

 We can end childhood bullying for special needs children by teaching all children about special needs.
-We can also help them understand the children are like them.
+We can also help them understand that children are like them.
 That way, we minimize the risk of childhood bullying.

 Final thoughts on Bullying